rtk-rs/gnss-rtk/README.md

   * could potentially apply to other Planets, if we make some function more generic and propose better atmosphere interfaces.

+GNSS-RTK does not care about SV or signal modulations.
+It cares about physics, distances, frequencies and environmental phenomena.
+This means you operate it from whatever data source you have at your disposal, as long as you can provide the required inputs.

 Applications
 ============